Marketing Automation, Beyond the First Hello

 “I can think of dozens of uses in addition to abandoned carts and welcome emails, but no matter what the use case, the data resulting from campaigns is one of the most valuable levers for success — or failure — that marketers have to work with,” she said, pointing out that marketers must capitalize on the information they collect in order to identify both opportunities and problems.

 “Using marketing automation, specifically unified measurement and optimization, enables marketers to shift their measurement and optimization lens from siloed to holistic.
-In doing so, marketers can most accurately assess what’s working versus what’s not, but more importantly, act on those insights in a meaningful way,” Hambleton added.
+In doing so, marketers can most accurately assess what’s working versus what’s not, but more importantly, act on those insights in a meaningful way,” Hambelton added.
 “Only through unified marketing measurement and optimization can marketers maximize their campaign performance, sales and engagement [in a way] that delivers the brand impact and return on investment.”

 Masterson noted that adopting automated data analysis processes can be an enormous time-saver that will free up employees so they can focus on more important things that aren’t “mind-numbingly monotonous.”